 Whether your products are complex or not, upload instructional videos that demonstrate in a step-by-step way how to use your product for various tasks.
 Doing so makes sense from a marketing point of view because buyers often want to know what’s involved with using a product or service before they buy it.
 Other potential customers may want to have videos available because they prefer viewing videos to reading a manual.
 (The how-to-use videos will provide an added benefit for you, too, since they may cut down on support calls.)

-The ideal length for instructional videos according tois 6 minutes or less.
+The ideal length for instructional videos according to 6 minutes or less.
 One might cover how to put together the product (if assembly is required), another might be operating and/or safety tips, another could be special features or accessories.
 If you are demoing a software application, your videos could demonstrate how to get started, and how to use each feature in the software.
-The how-to videos you post will go hand-in-hand with your testimonials, other personable customer messages and “in action” videos so that your customers get a complete picture of you and your products.
+The how-to videos you post will go hand-in-hand with your testimonials, other personable customer messages and “in action” videos so that your customers get a complete picture of you and your products.is

 6. As a medium for real-time marketing